 Screw Driver Soil Test

-There are a couple tests that can be done utilizing the soil to see if your tree is getting enough water.
-Stick a thinner, durable object (like a screw driver) into the soil beneath your tree about two to three inches.
+There are a couple of tests that can be done utilizing the soil to see if your tree is getting enough water.
+Stick a thinner, durable object (like a screwdriver) into the soil beneath your tree about two to three inches.
 If it’s difficult to do, then that’s a good indication that your trees need more water.

 Handful Soil Test

 Another way to use the soil to determine whether your newly planted tree needs water or not is to hold some in your hand.
-After digging 5-7 inches beneath your tree, grab a handful of soil and pay attention to the condition of it.
+After digging 5-7 inches beneath your tree, grab a handful of soil and pay attention to its condition of it.
 A properly-watered tree should have cool, moist soil.
 If the soil isn’t sandy or drenched, try to roll it into a ball.
 Your tree will need more water if it crumbles.
 If the soil is sopping wet, your tree might be getting too much water.

 How to Water Your Trees

 Newly planted trees require watering the first several months after planting.
 Their roots take a little bit of time to grow into the soil.
 Even moisture within the correct radius of the trunk promotes proper root growth.
 As time goes on, you can expand that radius to ensure all the roots are receiving the proper water.
-Watering trees that have been established requires a deep, soaking irrigation to the entire area underneath the tree canopy, extending several feet passed the drip line.
+Watering trees that have been established requires deep, soaking irrigation to the entire area underneath the tree canopy, extending several feet past the drip line.
 However, make sure not to apply water to the area directly around the trunk as it can lead to rotting.